ezraroi/Human-AI-Collab/cognitive-style-ssbias.md

 - **The Baseline Requirement:** Even with this mitigation, the process fundamentally relies on the human exercising **epistemological humility**—the willingness to doubt both the AI output and one's own self-perception.
 The ability to perform **verification** against lived experience is identified as the core requirement.

 The sources conclude that the research needs to **"distinguish universal mechanisms from contingent applications"** and set **"clear boundaries on who this works for"**, confirming the gap's status as actively under investigation but currently unresolved.

+**Notes:** A structural, unresolved methodological question about generalizability.